adamfitzpatrick/aws-devops-pro/related-learning/aws-networking/aws-networking.md

 - Origin IP address (or destination address for egress rules)

 Security groups do not permit DENY rules, only ALLOW.
 Anything not specifically allowed is blocked.
+Note that a security group evaluates *all* rules before permitting trafffic.

 Security groups are *stateful*.
 This means that if an inbound request is allowed by an ingress rule, than a reply to the request will also be allowed without checking the egress rules.